DigitalHealthZurich/MDR_Guideline/md_sites/transitionperiod.md

 ## New Products

-- **Direct compliance with MDR is required** without transitional periods.
+Direct compliance with MDR is required without transitional periods.

 ## Legacy Devices (devices already on the market under MDD/AIMDD)

-- **Transitional rules apply** if the device holds a valid certificate issued before **May 26, 2021**.
-- These rules are critical for ensuring **continued availability** while adapting to MDR.
+Transitional rules apply if the device holds a valid certificate issued before **May 26, 2021**.
+These provisions allow continued market placement while manufacturers transition to MDR.
+Compliance with these rules is essential to maintain regulatory approval and continued market placement.
+The following sections outline the specific conditions, timelines, and obligations during the transitional period.

 ---